 A family day out in London doesn’t have to break the bank.
 Take the kids to some of the city’s best museums, galleries and free tourist attractions and find out which Central London restaurants let them eat for free.

 There are a lot of free museums in London.
 Kensington’s Science Museum and Natural History Museum are especially good for kids.
 And apart from some temporary installations, they are both entirely free.

 London's Science Museum is packed full of fun family activities.
 The Garden, aimed at three to six year olds, is a multi-sensory area where children can explore floating and sinking, shadows and reflections, sound and giant building blocks.
-Ideal for older kids aged from five to eight is The Pattern Pod, a hands-on gallery full of multi-sensory exhibits.
+The Pattern Pod is ideal for older kids aged from five to eight.

 Next door at the Natural History Museum, children can get up close to a terrifying T. Rex and find out how baby dinosaurs were born.
-Visit Investigate, the hands-on science centre for seven to 14 year olds, and get your hands on geological specimens in the Earth Lab.
+Visit Investigate, the hands-on science centre for seven to 14 year olds, and touch geological specimens in the Earth Lab.
 Under-sevens will love the free-to-borrow Explorer Backpacks, which contain a safari hat, binoculars, drawing materials and an activity booklet.
 Choose from topics including birds, mammals, monsters, oceans and nature.

 If you're on a budget take a packed lunch to the Science Museum's indoor picnic area, or the nearby Kensington Gardens if the weather is nice.

 London has plenty of free parks which provide a great place for kids to tire themselves out.
 Visit the popular Diana, Princess of Wales' Memorial Playground in Kensington Gardens, where kids can climb the giant wooden pirate ship and explore the sensory trail, beach and teepees.
 If you have rollerblades you can join skaters of all ages on the nearby Broadwalk.